Naval Advance Base Espiritu Santo: SS President Coolidge

-Million dollar point
+Million Dollar Point

-At the end of the war a vast amount of vehicles, supplies and equipment at the bases was deemed not needed and too costly to ship to the U.S. Also it would have hurt home front industries in bringing all the gear home as the was already a vast amount of military surplus.
+At the end of the war a vast amount of vehicles, supplies and equipment at the bases was deemed not needed and too costly to ship to the U.S. Also it would have hurt home front industries in bringing all the gear home as there was already a vast amount of military surplus.
 The U.S. attempted to sell much of the gear to the French for 6 cents on the dollar.
-The French hoped that by buying none of the gear the U.S would abandon the base and get everything for free.
-But the U.S had the Seabees to build a ramp into the sea near Luganville Airfield.
+The French hoped that by buying none of the gear the U.S would abandon the base and they would get everything for free.
+But the U.S had the Seabees build a ramp into the sea near Luganville Airfield.
 The gear was then dumped into the sea.
 The base was abandoned in February 1946.
 Today the site is a tourist attraction called Million Dollar Point.